 Address: 9503 WI-27, Hayward, WI 54843

-Wilderness Walk Zoo is one of the best things to do in Hayward, Wisconsin, with kids.
+Wilderness Walk Zoo is one of the best things to do with kids in Hayward, Wisconsin.
 Located south of the city off Citizen-Soldier Highway, Wilderness Walk Zoo is a great wildlife museum for the entire family, with established trails, a wilderness maze, and interactive exhibits.

 19. Sevenwinds Casino